Abbaskhan0/cloudfinder/README.md

 - Extracts text from .txt, .jpeg, .png, .csv, and .pdf files.
 - Indexes extracted text and file metadata in Elasticsearch for near real-time searching.
 - Supports keyword/phrase search in file content and metadata.
+- **Support trigger based JOB to sync data from cloud to elastic search**

 ---